evcc-io/evcc/README.md

   In this setup, *residual power* is used as margin to account for fluctuations in PV production that may be faster than EVCC's control loop.

+- **Battery meter**: *battery meter* is used if a home battery is installed and you want charging the EV take priority over charging the home battery.
+As the home battery would otherwise "grab" all available PV power, this meter measures the home battery charging power.

+  With *grid meter* the charger is then allowed to consume:

+      Charge Power = Current Charge Power - Grid Meter Power + Battery Meter Power - Residual Power

+  or without *grid meter*

+      Charge Power = PV Meter Power + Battery Meter Power - Residual Power

+  The *battery meter* is expected to deliver negative values when charging, positives values signal discharging and are ignored.

 ### Charger configuration

 When using a *grid meter* for accurate control of PV utilization, EVCC needs to be able to determine the current charge power.
 There are two configurations for determining the *current charge power*: